Flowelfox/CCBank/ccWalletServer/README.md

 ## Configuration
 The application can be configured by modifying the following variables in the server.lua file:

-`serverName`: The name of the server.
+- `serverName`: The name of the server.
-`perDayAmount`: The amount of virtual currency given as a daily bonus.
+- `perDayAmount`: The amount of virtual currency given as a daily bonus.
+- `disableComputerValidation` in installer.lua to disable validation that computer is not pocket.

 ## File Structure